 UK GDPR: what governors and trustees need to do to be compliant

-Schools must make sure their data processing complies with data protection law under the UK GDPR.
-Here's what your board needs to do to make sure you and your school are compliant, including a downloadable checklist to monitor compliance.
+Your school or trust must make sure its data processing complies with data protection law under the UK GDPR.
+Here's what your board needs to do to make sure you and your school/trust are compliant, including a downloadable checklist to monitor compliance.

 Contents